cwlin0131/cwlin0131/README.md

 AI has collapsed the cost of making software.
 Anyone with an idea can ship a product in a weekend, so **building is no longer the bottleneck.
 Scaling is.**

 **Portaly Vibe** is our answer: a growth-first commerce layer for the AI-native generation.
-One-line integration delivers checkout, subscriptions, member management, **conversion analytics, and data-driven insights**, everything a builder needs to turn traffic into revenue and a product into a business.
+One-line integration delivers checkout, subscriptions, member management, conversion analytics, and data-driven insights, everything a builder needs to turn traffic into revenue and a product into a business.

-Portaly handles **growth**, which is the missing infrastructure for every solo operator who wants to scale without a team.
+In short, Portaly handles **growth**, giving you the arsenal from our previous success.

 ### What I care about